Top 10 Grammar Blunders Professors Hate

 Why: Two independent clauses joined only by a comma.

-Tip: If both halves can stand alone, don’t join them with only a comma.
+Tip: If both halves can stand alone, don’t use only a comma.
+Try our Grammar Checker to flag run-ons.

 Incorrect: Walking through the door, the cake was on the table.

-Why: The modifier walking through the door appears to modify the cake.
+Why: The modifier appears to describe the cake.

 Fix: Walking through the door, I saw the cake on the table.